10 Fitness Tips Towards Functional Training

 6. Warm Up

-7. Content (choosing most effective exercises for you)
+7. Content (choosing most effective method and exercises for you)

 8. Relaxation and Meditation